wlzhdtk/CMP3111M-Software-Engineering-Group-B8/README.md

 ## Sprint 1 Basic Requirements
 Extract terms from news source.
 Use those terms to get recommended tracks from Spotify (track of the day, alternative (i.e. opposite to terms gathered), etc.)

-Get the mood of the country (national news) and suggest tracks on it.
+MUST Get the mood of the country (national news) and suggest tracks on it.

-Songs to contrast the mood (sad news -> happy songs)
+MUST Songs to contrast the mood (sad news -> happy songs)

-15 second preview of songs
+MUST 15 second preview of songs

-Not necessarily desktop, just make a demonstrable artefact
+MAY NOT be necessarily desktop, just make a demonstrable artefact

-User login to Spotify
+MAY require User login to Spotify if necessary for operation